 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Tailgating and football go together like peanut butter and jelly.
 For many people, tailgating is as important as the game itself.
 But, hosting a proper tailgate requires a lot of stuff.
 And, whether you do it once a season or every week, it’s easy to forget to pack something.
 Depending on what you forget, you may end up with a less than ideal tailgate experience or it may require you to make a quick trip home or to the store.
 To help you remember everything you will need for the perfect tailgate, here is our ultimate tailgate packing list.
+(And to make packing for your tailgate even easier, check out the box below to get our FREE printable tailgate packing list!)

-The first step in hosting a great tailgate is to set up your tailgating space.
-While every space looks a little different, there are some basics that all of them need.
+The first step in hosting a great tailgate is to properly set up your tailgating space.
+While every space looks a little different, there are some basics that all good ones need.
 First, you will need a tent or two to protect you and your fellow fans from the elements.
 You also want to pack one or two tarps.
 These are helpful to block the wind or eliminate the glare on the television.
 They also can be used to keep your electronics and other valuables dry in the event of a downpour.
 Bring some rope and zip ties to tie down your tarp.
 You will also need chairs to sit in and a folding table to put your food and television on.
 If you will be tailgating with little ones, see my tips on tailgating with toddlers for ideas on creating a child-friendly tailgating space.

 Game Day Essentials

 Once you have your tailgating space necessities packed, you want to think about your game day essentials.
 These are the things that you can’t live without during a tailgate.
 To avoid returning home before you even get started, be sure you pack these things.
 First and foremost, make sure you pack your game tickets and parking pass.
 Next, throw in some bug spray and sunscreen.
 And, of course, you don’t want to sit around at the tailgate doing nothing, so you need to include some entertainment.
 Pack a television, TV remote, your satellite dish or streaming box, a generator, and any cords needed to connect them all.
 Also, be sure to bring extension cords to get power to those things that need it.
 Consider including a football, cornhole, and other tailgating games your family enjoys.
-If you have kids, bring other toys your kids can play with at a tailgate.
+If you have kids, bring some toys your kids can play with at a tailgate.

 Food & Food Prep